NinerXrayBravoTwoTwo/MassEnergyUnits/datacenter-power.md

 :sun_with_face:

- A nuclear powered 500 MW data center has consideraby less waste heat when powered by nucear instead of gas, equivelent to 222 millionth of daylght.
+A nuclear-powered 500 MW data center has considerably less waste heat when powered by nuclear instead of gas, equivalent to about **1/222,000,000** of daily sunlight.

 ``` plaintext
 You want: ESA